gabegm/gabriel/content/posts/I-Don't-Like-Data-Science-Competitions.md

 ## What is a Data Science competition?

 Data Science competitions have become extremely popular.
-They are not only popular on sites such as [Kaggle](https://www.kaggle.com/), a site renown for bringing Data Scientists and Machine Learning practitioners together to enter competitions to solve Data Science challenges, but also when interviewing with a company for a role on the job market in the form of a candidate test.
+They are not only popular on sites such as [Kaggle](https://www.kaggle.com/)[0], but also when interviewing with a company for a role on the job market in the form of a candidate test.

 ![alt text](/images/titanic-competition.png "Logo Title Text 1")
 *Popular titanic competition*